Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 12, CFB

 TE Tyler Warren, Indianapolis Colts, 5.5 receptions - Lower (0.84x)

-Warren has had five or fewer receptions in seven of 10 games this season.
+Warren has not had many chances of late.
+In fact, he has had five or fewer receptions in seven of 10 games this season.
 He has also gone under his receptions market in six out of his last 10.
 The SportsLine model is projecting 4.4 receptions, giving this a 4 out of 5 rating.
 Pick it at Underdog:

 WR Matthew Golden, Green Bay Packers, 2.5 receptions - Higher (1.03x)

-Golden has been limited with shoulder and wrist injuries this week, but has had at least three receptions in five of his last seven games.
+Golden is still looking for his breakout game, but has had at least three receptions in five of his last seven games.
 He has gone over his receptions market in three of his last five games when playing against a team with a losing record, with an average of 3.4 receptions per game.
 The SportsLine model projects 2.7 receptions, giving this a 4 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 WR CeeDee Lamb, Dallas Cowboys, 6.5 receptions - Higher (1.08x)

-Lamb has gone over his projected total in the last six games in which the Cowboys were not favored, maintaining an impressive average of 7.7 receptions per game.
+Lamb has been highly productive and has gone over his projected total in the last six games in which the Cowboys were not favored, maintaining an impressive average of 7.7 receptions per game.
 The SportsLine model projects he will have 7.3 receptions, giving this a 3.5 out of 5 rating.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 5.88x.

 With football season rolling, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.